RheingoldRiver/river.me/content/blog/global-hotkey-mute-firefox-stream.md

     - autohotkey
     - firefox
 summary: How to set up a global hotkey to toggle mute a tab of Firefox (for example a Twitch stream) using AutoHotKey
+description: How to set up a global hotkey to toggle mute a tab of Firefox (for example a Twitch stream) using AutoHotKey
 ---

 ## TL;DR